 Blue Choice is for people aged 64 and under.
 It includes students, families, individuals including the self-employed.
 Benefits include drug and dental coverage and flexible health coverage.
 Also included are travel coverage and term life benefits.

 Blue Assured is for individuals who are age 65 and over.
-This plan also offers dental coverage and flexible health to complement AHCIP benefits.
+This plan also offers dental coverage and flexible health to compliment AHCIP benefits.
 You are not required to complete a medical review when applying for the Blue Assured plan.

 Blue Cross’s Retiree Plan is for people aged 50 to 75.
 Flexible health, dental and drug coverage.
 It’s for those who are retiring from their employer coverage.
 Note that they must apply within 60 days of their termination date.